 The Company had identified certain projects for CSR activities.
 However due to someadministrative constraints the projected CSR activities could not be completed.
 TheCompany is planning to complete these CSR activities during the current year.

 RISK MANAGEMENT POLICY

 Your Company recognizes that risk is an integral part of business and is committed tomanaging the risks in a proactive and efficient manner.
 In line with corporate bestpractices the Company assesses the risks in the internal and external environment whichwill monitor evaluate and execute all mitigation actions in this regards and takes allmeasures necessary to effectively deal with incidences of risk.
 Adequate risk managementframework capable of addressing the risks is in place.

 EXTRACT OF THE ANNUAL RETURN

-SIGNIFICANT/MATERIAL ORDERS PASSED BY THE REGULATORS/COURTS
+SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

-There are no significant/material orders passed by the Regulators or Courts orTribunals impacting the going concern status of your Company and its operations in future.
+There have been no significant and material orders passed by the Regulators or Courtsor Tribunals affecting the going concern status and the Company's operations in future.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO